haruosuz/r4bioinfo/R_Avril_Coghlan/README.md

 We can see that Q5VKP1 (Western Caucasian bat virus phosphoprotein) and P06747 (rabies virus phosphoprotein) have been grouped together in the tree, and that O56773 (Lagos bat virus phosphoprotein) and P0C569 (Mokola virus phosphoprotein) are grouped together in the tree.

 This is consistent with what we saw above in the genetic distance matrix, which showed that the genetic distance between Lagos bat virus phosphoprotein (O56773) and Mokola virus phosphoprotein (P0C569) is relatively small.

+The lengths of the branches in the plot of the tree are proportional to the amount of evolutionary change (estimated number of mutations) along the branches.

+The tree above of the virus phosphoproteins is an unrooted phylogenetic tree as it does not contain an outgroup sequence, that is a sequence of a protein that is known to be more distantly related to the other proteins in the tree than they are to each other.

+As a result, we cannot tell which direction evolutionary time ran in along the internal branches of the tree.

 ### [Building a rooted phylogenetic tree for protein sequences](http://a-little-book-of-r-for-bioinformatics.readthedocs.io/en/latest/src/chapter5.html#building-a-rooted-phylogenetic-tree-for-protein-sequences)
 **タンパク質配列の有根系統樹の構築**